Time Off Payment(s)

-If the employee is in a vacation earning position at the time of separation, payments at separation must include payment for holidays that fall after the employee's separation date, provided the vacation balance is sufficient to carry them through the holiday.
-When the employee transfers to a position that is not eligible for vacation at state agency the vacation balance is paid, but not the holidays that fall after the separation date.
+If the employee is in a vacation time off earning position at the time of separation, payments at separation must include payment for holidays that fall after the employee's separation date, provided the vacation balance is sufficient to carry them through the holiday.
+When the employee transfers to a position that is not eligible for vacation time off, the vacation balance is paid, but not the holidays that fall after the separation date.

 An employee must be compensated for any unused, banked overtime if one of the following situations occurs:

 - The employee moves to a non-exempt position that is not eligible for FLSA overtime